20 Spring Phrasal Verbs and Expressions – Fresh Vocabulary for the Season (B1–B2)

 Spring to mind

-Meaning: to come to one’s thoughts quickly or easily.
-Spring phrasal verbs and expressions
+Meaning: To come into your thoughts quickly or easily.

 April showers bring May flowers

-Meaning: difficult or unpleasant situations can lead to positive outcomes.
+Meaning: Difficult situations can lead to positive results.

 Do the quiz to perfect your knowledge of spring phrasal verbs